 What Kind of Radio Script Should I be Using?

 Like all forms of media, there are many areas and types of radio.
 As a result, there is no one set format for a radio script.
-This will ultimately depend on what you need your script for: whether it’s a talk radio show or a link in a music show.
+This will ultimately depend on what you need your script for, whether it’s a talk radio show or a link to a music show.
 When thinking about how to write a radio script, regardless of format, there are a few rules you should think about.

 Want to know when we publish new blog posts like this?
 Enter your email and we’ll make sure you’re the first to receive them.